holunda-io/camel-zeebe-legacy/README.md

 For example: when you want to implement the worker as an AWS/lambda, you wont have that direct access available, you will have to work with some proprietary messaging (SNS in this case).
-A lot of other use cases are thinkable where would like to have a lightweight integration of task workers ithout relying on direct access to the zeebe broker.
+A lot of other use cases are thinkable where would like to have a lightweight integration of task workers without relying on direct access to the zeebe broker.

 This is the motivation for the camel-zeebe integration: